Sportsman's Park

 Sportsman's Park was the name of several former Major League Baseball ballpark structures in St. Louis, Missouri.
 All but one of these were located on the same piece of land, at the northwest corner of Grand Boulevard and Dodier Street, on the north side of the city.

 History

-Sportsman's Park was the home field of both the St. Louis Browns of the American League, and the St. Louis Cardinals of the National League from 1920 to 1953, when the Browns relocated to Baltimore and were rebranded as the Orioles.
+Sportsman's Park was the home field of both the St. Louis Browns of the American League, and the St. Louis Cardinals of the National League from 1920 to 1953, when the Browns relocated to Baltimore and were rebranded as the Orioles and the ballpark was renamed Busch Stadium (but still commonly called Sportsman's Park).